kon-rad/konradgnat.github.io/README.md

 Start venv with this command:
 `source django/bin/activate`
-make sure you cd into `/backend/konradgnat`
+make sure you cd into `/backend/`

+To run the django app on localhost:8080 run:
+`python manage.py runserver`

+After changes to models, run the migration
+`python manage.py makemigrations`

+`python manage.py migrate`

+To collect all your static files from different apps to a single folder for production, run this:
+`python manage.py collectstatic`